Kuch Dil Ne Kaha

 Kuch Dil Ne Kaha (lit: The heart said something) is a Pakistani television series, directed by Babar Javed, produced by Moomal Shunaid under the banner Moomal Entertainment, and written by Bushra Ansari who also played the leading role in the series.
 Along with Ansari, it also stars Jawed Sheikh and Maria Wasti.
 It revolves around a middle-aged woman who is in an unloved marriage.

-It won three awards at 6th Lux Style Awards including Best TV Play - Satellite.
+It won three awards at the 6th Lux Style Awards including Best TV Play - Satellite.

 Plot

 Savera, who is in an unfulfilled marriage, becomes friends with a stranger during her holidays.
 After the holidays, when she returns to her house she learns that her husband is having an affair with her cousin, Shaista.
 She calls her new friend who consoles her.